A field with annual wheat that is plowed immediately after harvest is vulnerable – no living roots bind the valuable soil.

 In the autumn of 2021, a test crop of 0.5 hectares was harvested for the first time with an ordinary combine.
 This was an important step in the project where both planting and harvesting until then had been done by hand.
 The results are promising, the tests show that it is possible to thresh perennial wheat with standard threshing machines that are currently used in grain cultivation.
 Axfoundation is now investigating the possibility of scaling up to enable the production of perennial wheat as a seed for Swedish farmers.

 - Axfoundation visits The Land Institute and an idea of perennial wheat suited to the Nordic climate begins to sprout.

 - The research project on perennial wheat is initiated at Torsåker farm together with SLU and tenant farmer Mats Eriksson at Sättra farm.

-- An additional 60,000 seedlings of perennial wheat are established on Torsåker farm.
-The planting is done in a detailed grid system to follow the development step by step.
+- An additional 30,000 seedlings of perennial wheat are established on Torsåker farm.
+The planting is done in a detailed grid system to follow growth, harvest and inter cropping with legumes.

 - Axfoundation participates in and supports an international research meeting in Lund in collaboration with The Land Institute.

 - Guests at Human Nature 2019 taste wafer baked with Kernza flour.